Accuser testifies in Mario Batali sexual misconduct trial

 BOSTON (AP) — Mario Batali’s sexual misconduct trial opened Monday in a Boston court with his accuser recounting how she’d been “shocked, surprised and alarmed” as the celebrity chef aggressively kissed and groped her while taking selfies at a restaurant in 2017.

-The 32-year-old Boston-area software company worker said she felt confused and powerless to do anything to stop Batali as he grabbed her “in a way that I have never been touched before.”
+The 32-year-old Boston-area software company worker said she felt confused and powerless to do anything to stop Batali.

-“It was all happening so quickly and it was happening essentially the whole time,” the woman testified in Boston Municipal Court.
+“It was all happening so quickly and it was happening essentially the whole time,” the woman testified in the trial, which resumes Tuesday in Boston Municipal Court.
 “Just a lot of touching.”

 She said she felt embarrassed until she saw other women step forward to share similar encounters with Batali.

-“This happened to me and this is my life,” the woman said.
-“I want to be able to take control of what happened, come forward, say my piece and have everyone be accountable for their actions.”
+“This happened to me and this is my life,” the woman responded when prosecutors asked why she’d come forward.
+“I want to be able to take control of what happened, say my piece and have everyone be accountable for their actions.”

 But Batali’s lawyer, Anthony Fuller, sought to discredit her, arguing that the assault never happened.